isomerpages/nlb-discovereads/pages/Read With Me (Preschools).md

 <a href="https://go.gov.sg/readwithme-preschool"><img src="/images/events/abookaday/how%20to%20participate%20Preschools.jpg" style="width:100%"></a>

 #### POSTING GUIDELINES
-* Posts must be include the assigned hashtags and campaign title "A Book A Day".
+* The post must include at least one photo or video of educator reading to at least one child.
-* Posts must be made public.
+* Photo or video of each post can be taken from the back or at an angle where participants are not identified.
-* Each photo or video must feature educator reading to at least one child.
+* It is compulsory for educators to don the apron in the photo or video.
-* It is compulsory for educators to don the "A Book A Day" apron in the photo or video.
+* The post must be made public and tagged #nlbabookaday and the assigned unique hashtag.
-* Photo or video of each post can be from single or multiple storytelling sessions.
+* The caption of the post must include "A Book A Day".
-* Duplicate posts will not be counted in the total tally.
+* Photo or video of each post can be from a single or multiple storytelling session.

 Sample post and caption template can be found in the T&Cs/FAQs.